 If you’re enrolled in a virtual high school, the credit(s) earned do count towards your average grade that Laurier will calculate.

 Tip: Make sure you list the virtual high school as a current or previous school on your OUAC application and submit a copy of your transcript showing your course registration and midterm or final grades, as applicable.

 Courses completed previously through summer school, night school or correspondence are counted equally in determining your admission average.
-Please make sure these courses are completed at an accredited institution.
-If you intend on taking a summer school course to upgrade your mark before arriving to Laurier in September, you must let us know.
+These courses must be completed at an accredited institution.
+If you intend on taking a summer school course to upgrade your mark before arriving at Laurier in September, you must let us know.
 Final official documentation must be submitted by Aug.
-15, 2019.
+15, 2020.

 We do require English proficiency test scores if your first language is not English.